Hungarian Socialist Party: 2010s decline

 József Tóbiás was elected leader of the Socialist Party on 19 July 2014 following the resignation of Mesterházy.
 He also became leader of the parliamentary group in September 2014.
 During his leadership, the Socialist Party won a parliamentary by-election (2014) and an important mayoral by-election (Salgótarján), however the party itself was permanently pushed back to the third place by far-right Jobbik according to the opinion polls.
 Tóbiás did not support the full cooperation and unification of the left-wing opposition parties against Viktor Orbán.
 During the MSZP party congress in June 2016, he was defeated by Gyula Molnár, a former Socialist MP and mayor, who succeeded him as party chairman.
 In February 2016, the party decided to sell its headquarters at Jókai Street for financial reasons.
 In June 2018, Bertalan Tóth was elected president in the MSZP, shortly after the party suffered its worst electoral defeat since 1990.

 The party further declined in the 2019 European election, only scoring 6.61% of votes (even in alliance with Dialogue for Hungary) and being overtaken by the Democratic Coalition and Momentum.
 In 2019 local elections the party managed (due to cooperation with other parties) to win mayorships ir Érd and Szombathely.
 Also in these elections MSZP managed to win mayorships in those areas, where it never had a mayor since 1990 (e. g.
 Mohács).

 The 2019 local election results caused resignations from the party on the local level (e. g.
 Szeged mayor Laszlo Botka).

 In 2020, the party's congress supported a change to the party's structure.
 Instead of having one leader, the party would nominate two co-leaders – a man and woman (similar structure has been implemented in 2019 by the Social Democratic Party of Germany).

 Ideology

 In political terms, the MSZP differentiates itself from its conservative opponents mainly in its rejection of Hungarian nationalism.
 The party is a member of the Progressive Alliance, the Socialist International, and the Party of European Socialists (PES), and it holds a chairmanship and several vice-chairmanships in committees at the European Parliament.
-The MSZP is a centre-left party, but it has historically been a centrist.
+The MSZP is a centre-left to left-wing party, but it has historically been centrist.